vuejs/docs/src/glossary/index.md

 }
 ```

 In practice, most Vue applications are written using [Single-File Components](#single-file-component) (`.vue` files).
-While these components may not appear to be objects at first glance, they are ultimately compiled into an object, which becomes the default export for the file.
+While these components may not appear to be objects at first glance, the SFC compiler will convert them into an object, which is used as the default export for the file.
 From an external perspective, a `.vue` file is just an ES module that exports a component object.

 The properties of a component object are usually referred to as *options*.
 This is where the [Options API](#options-api) gets its name.